 4th Congressional District, Republican

 Raised in a military family, Sharkey lived in Taiwan, Germany, Washington, D.C., and other locales, where she experienced diverse cultures.
-She has considered Colorado home since her father retired in Colorado Springs, while she was in high school.
-Since then, she has lived along the Front Range in El Paso, Douglas and Larimer counties.
+She has considered Colorado home since her father retired in Colorado Springs.